2017–18 NCAA Division I men's basketball season

 The 2017–18 NCAA Division I men's basketball season began on November 10, 2017.
-The first tournament was the 2K Sports Classic and the season ended with the Final Four in San Antonio on April 2, 2018.
+The first tournament was the 2K Sports Classic and the season ended with the Final Four at the Alamodome in San Antonio, Texas, on April 2, 2018.
 Practices officially began on September 29, 2017.

 Rule changes

 The following rule changes were proposed for the 2017–18 NCAA Division I men's basketball season: